akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 <br><br/>
 ## 2.History

-Face filters are augmented reality effects enabled with face detection technology that overlay virtual objects on the face.
+`Face filters` are augmented reality effects enabled with face detection technology that overlay virtual objects on the face.
 Introduced by Snapchat back in 2015 as a fun way to dress-up your selfie, today face filters have become a meaningful tool to improve digital communication and interaction.
        Many people use social media apps such as Instagram or Snapchat, which have face filters for people to take and post pictures of themselves.
 But many people do not realize how these filters are created and the technology behind how they fit people’s faces almost perfectly.
 The mechanics behind face filters was originally created by a Ukrainian company called Looksery; they used the technology to photoshop faces during video chats.
-Snapchat bought their algorithm, called the Viola-Jones algorithm, and created the face filters seen in many social media apps today.
+Snapchat bought their algorithm, called the `Viola-Jones algorithm`, and created the face filters seen in many social media apps today.

 Creating face filters is more difficult than you may think, so I’ll break it down into five key steps:

 - The first step is face detection.
 The image is initially viewed in ones and zeros, so the algorithm scans the image, looking specifically for color patterns.
 This can include finding that the cheek is lighter than the eye or that the nose bridge is lighter than surrounding areas.
 After detecting these patterns, a face can be distinguished in the camera.
-- The second step is the landmark extraction.
+- The second step is the `landmark extractio`n.
 Using specific algorithms in a 2D image, facial features such as the chin, nose, forehead, etc are determined.
 - The third step is face alignment.
 The coordinates of landmarks on people’s faces are taken to properly fit the filter to a particular face.
 - The fourth step is 3D mesh.
 Using the 2D image, a 3D model of the user’s face is built to fit the filter animation to a specific face.
 - The last step is face tracking, which approximates and locates the 3D mask in real time.
 This allows the user to move their face without the filter disappearing or moving to an incorrect location.